 Op denotes the basic capital requirement for operational risk charge;

-Expul denotes the amount of expenses incurred during the previous 12 months in respect of life insurance contracts where the investment risk is borne by policy holders.
+Expul denotes the amount of expenses, excluding acquisition expenses, incurred during the previous 12 months in respect of life insurance contracts where the investment risk is borne by policy holders.

 2. The basic capital requirement for operational risk shall be determined as follows: